jake-47/newbook/src/borg-guide.md

 	borg create --stats --progress /Volumes/spb/sborgbackup::{now} ~/Documents/S
 	```
 3. Enter your backup password, and hit *Enter*.
 Don't worry if you don't see anything in the terminal as you type the password.
 If you are on a new laptop, or making backups after a long time, the backup will take some time; but the second time around, it will be much faster.
 After the backup process is complete, you should see something like the image below.![borg-stats](./borg-stats.png)
-	> **Warning:** Lose your password, and your backups are gone forever.
-Ensure you write it down carefully and store safely.
 4. Insert your second pendrive, and run the command in step 2 after editing the part which says `spb` to `ssb` (s secondary backup) in the terminal.
 Your mouse won't work, so you will have to use the arrow keys to navigate to that part of the command.

 ## Create repo
 The repo was already created for you, in both pendrives, so you won't need this section unless you lose a pendrive.
 You only need to create the repo once in your new pendrive, and then continue making backups as described above.
 To create a new repo, follow the steps below:

-**Note**: Always keep backups in at least two pendrives.

 1. In you new pendrive, create a folder `spb` or `ssb`, depending on which pendrive you are creating the folder.
 2. Run the command (after changing the folder name to the one you created in step 1):